Skip to main content

 In practice, qualitative AI support tends to fall into seven jobs:

-5. Quote retrieval.
-The tool finds passages that may support a claim, theme, or insight.
+5. Quotes.
+Find passages that may support a claim or theme.

 If your project is mainly transcript review, start with an AI transcript summarizer.
 If your project is broader research triage, compare market research AI tools before choosing a QDA-specific environment.